 This is very likely going to fix the problem that you are facing with the Asus motherboard.

 Detach the Hard Disk Drive

 As we mentioned previously in this article, that a problem with the hard disk drive of your computer can also cause problems with the motherboard.

-So if that be the case, then you will have to detach it altogether in order to fix this issue.
+So if that be the case, then you will have to detach it all together in order to fix this issue.

 Here are the steps that you are going to need for that.

 - Take out the battery from your computer system and with that, the service door.